 The brief video provides a parent-friendly overview of the importance of K-3 reading and of the Move On When Reading program.
 They are available in English and Spanish and are perfect for communicating with parents about Move On When Reading.

 There are four good cause exemptions to retention for 3rd grade students who fail to meet the MOWR cut score.
 These apply if a student

-- Is an English learner or a limited English proficient student and has had fewer than two years of English language instruction; OR
+(i) Is an English learner or a limited English proficient student as defined in section 15-751 and has had fewer than THREE (amended by HB2026) years of English language instruction.

-- OR Has demonstrated or subsequently demonstrates sufficient reading skills or adequate progress towards sufficient reading skills of the 3rd grade reading standards as evidenced through a collection of reading assessments approved by the State Board.
+(iii) Demonstrates sufficient reading skills or adequate progress toward sufficient reading skills of the 3rd grade reading standards through a collection of reading assessments.

 (iv) Receives intervention and remedial services during the summer or subsequent year and demonstrates sufficient reading progress.

 Literacy is the ability to read and write well.
 You and the school share responsibility for your child’s language and literacy learning.
 Collaborate with your school to make decisions about your child’s literacy education right from the start.